mlflow/mlflow/docs/source/model-registry.rst

 Deprecated: Using Model Stages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning:: Model Stages are deprecated and will be removed in a future major release.
-To learn more about this deprecation, see our migration guide below.
+To learn more about this deprecation, see our :ref:`migration guide<migrating-from-stages>` below.

 See the sections below on using Model Stages in the MLflow Model Registry.